jsonjsgarcia/GameMaker-Language-Functions/README.md

 <script type="text/javascript" src="path/to/docs.json"></script>
 ```

-You can add the following to the very start of the docs.json file to make the JSON a constant.
+You can add the following to the very start of the docs.json file to make the data a constant.

 ```
 const gm_functions =